The Department of Materials at Oxford

 What is Materials Science?

 Materials Science is an interdisciplinary subject, spanning the physics and chemistry of matter, engineering applications and industrial manufacturing processes.
 Modern society is heavily dependent on advanced materials, for example, lightweight composites for more efficient vehicles, optical fibres for telecommunications and silicon microchips for the continuing revolution in digital technology.
 Materials scientists study the relationships between the structure and properties of a material and how it is made.
 They also develop new materials and devise advanced processes for manufacturing them.
-Materials Science is vital for developments in nanotechnology, quantum computing, batteries and nuclear fusion, as well as medical technologies such as bone replacement materials.
+Materials Science is vital for developments in nanotechnology, quantum computing, energy storage and nuclear energy, as well as medical technologies such as bone replacement materials and drug delivery.

 To find out more about Materials Science please explore further our Schools Outreach webpages and visit the rest of the Department of Materials website.

 If you want to know more about Materials Science at Oxford why not join one of our Virtual Open Days and/or have a look at the videos and other content available via our Virtual Outreach webpage.

 Finally have a look at the reports on recent Oxford Materials Annual Industrial Tours to exciting destinations worldwide.